webmonger/Screenmedia.JazzHands/component/Details.md

 First, make sure monotouch is included in your project, then install the component to add JazzHands.

-Add the namespace Screenmedia.IFTTT.JazzHands to your UIViewController.
+Add the namespace Screenmedia.JazzHands to your UIViewController.

 ```
-using Screenmedia.IFTTT.JazzHands;
+using Screenmedia.JazzHands;
 ```

 Note: Don't use Autolayout with your view as it wont work.